mre/endler.dev/content/posts/2019/kubernetes/index.md

 If you want anything more, you have to bring it yourself.

-The entire point of Nomad is that it does *less*: there is no fine-grained rights management, no [DaemonSet], no [network policy].
-Those components are provided by a third-party - or not at all.
+The entire point of Nomad is that it does *less*: it doesn’t include fine-grained rights management or advanced [network policies] and that’s by design.
+Those components are provided as enterprise services, by a third-party - or not at all.

+I think Nomad hit a sweet-spot between ease of use and expressiveness.
+It's good for small, mostly independent services.
+If you need more control, you'll have to build it yourself or use a different approach.

 Nomad is *just* an orchestrator.
 By that, it follows the Unix philosophy: one tool to do a single job and do it well.